rpolana/CarND-LaneLines/README.md

 All the code is in the P1.ipynb notebook and is also exported to a script file P1.py to run or debug easily.
 The main algorithm steps are in hough_lines method, which is called by find_lanes_pipeline method.
 The main parameters to be tuned are in the find_lanes_pipeline method.

+In the algorithm description below, steps where I have incorporated my changes are listed in _italics_.

 ### Algorithm

 The pipeline for finding lane lines involves the following steps: